nachocaru/xaprb.com/content/blog/2007-04-27-mysql-conference-and-expo-2007-day-4.md

 [<img style="float:right; margin-left: 15px" src="http://conferences.oreillynet.com/images/mysqluc2007/banners/speakers/120x240.jpg" width="120" height="240" alt="Speaker at MySQLConf 2007" />][1]
 In my fourth day at the [MySQL Conference and Expo 2007][1], I attended several great sessions, starting with my own.

-If you&#8217;re wondering why this is a day late, it&#8217;s because the conference ended in the late afternoon, and they almost immediately &#8212; within a half-hour or so &#8211; removed the free wireless Internet access in the hotel.
+If you're wondering why this is a day late, it's because the conference ended in the late afternoon, and they almost immediately &#8212; within a half-hour or so &#8211; removed the free wireless Internet access in the hotel.
 That was uncool.

 ### Keynotes etc

 I skipped the opening keynotes to polish off last-minute changes to innotop and my presentation.
 I was sort of interested in the keynotes, but by this time I had begun to understand that the keynotes are often as much about sponsorship as about disseminating great ideas.
-I didn&#8217;t see Eben Moglen on the schedule again.
+I didn't see Eben Moglen on the schedule again.

-Here&#8217;s the lunch menu:
+Here's the lunch menu:

 *   Sun-dried tomato and onion salad with Balsamic reduction
 *   Napa cheese board with marinated rosemary and garlic